 Jung: “I push my opponent to his breaking point.”

 I had the recent privilege of reaching The Zombie in Seoul, Korea.
 His agent took the time to translate the interview and afford me a more personal acquaintance with the star.
-Chan, like some of the other fighters I’ve spoken with, ended up in martial arts after being bullied as a kid.
+Chan, like some of the other fighters I’ve spoken with, found martial arts after being bullied as a kid.
 His aunt enrolled him in Hapkido.
 As to the qualms, he echoes the others, “There is always the fear, but mostly of losing.”
 Fear of injury becomes a minor concern.
 After the first blow, they’re good (something I don’t quite get as a woman) – the anticipation over, the adrenaline on.
 Beyond any anxiety over a black eye, they’re afraid of letting the coaches and themselves down.
 The goal is to free themselves from the fear of fear.
 A Brazilian Jiu Jitsu instructor at our gym says he competes to face his fear of vulnerability and stay ahead of his insecurities.

 Former UFC champion Vitor Belfort said it simply on TV: “Nothing can distract.”
 The Korean Zombie doesn’t just dream.
-He labors in the vanguard of those who sweat, breathe, beat that dream into reality with this laser beam devotion.
+He labors in the vanguard of those who sweat, breathe, beat that dream into reality with laser beam devotion.
 These guys seem to live on a different plane altogether.
 I remain mystified.
-All those months and years and daily dogged minutes of self-denial!
+All those months and years and daily dogged minutes of self-denial.
 Though C.S.
 Lewis was speaking of spiritual appetite in his observation that we are far too easily pleased, his commentary captures the human spirit.
 We worship comfort, especially as postmoderners.
 I am blown away by the single-minded who take no excuses for themselves, repudiate mediocrity, forgive nothing substandard.
-In this case, fighters put themselves at a place that exposes what they’ve got, what they’ve worked for: they ran the extra mile or they didn’t.
+In this case, by fighters who put themselves in a place that exposes what they’ve got and what they’ve worked for: they ran the extra mile, or they didn’t.
 The cage door closes and you have two guys hell bent on winning.
 No one trains to lose.
 They force each other to their best.
 The contenders risk it all before a watching world.
 And the months of toil can all go down in seconds.
 It hit me (pun intended) that this death grip on commitment resonates with me for the crazy work ethic Koreans have branded themselves by.

-I had to puzzle out the deepest answer I was seeking in the interviews.
+I had to puzzle out the deepest answer I was seeking in these interviews.
 The men told me, “I fight because it’s what I love.
 What I’m good at.
 The thrill of victory, the arm going up.”
 But why do you have to punch someone in the face to feel so good?